The services of the Shoah Memorial

 Cultural activities

-The cultural activities department is in charge of programming and organizing events in the auditorium, as well as temporary exhibitions at the Memorial but also outside the walls, in France and abroad.
-The cultural activities department also includes the multimedia education centre and the bookshop.
+The cultural activities department is in charge of programming and organizing events at the auditorium, as well as temporary exhibitions at the Memorial but also outside the walls, in France and abroad.
+The cultural activities service also includes the multimedia teaching center and the bookstore.

 Contacts: